af-chacon/truenas-scale-default-app-shell/README.md

 A Firefox extension that allows you to select and switch between different shells in the TrueNAS SCALE web interface.

+## Project Organization

+This extension is organized to support both Manifest V2 and Manifest V3 formats:

+- The main `manifest.json` in the root directory is used for development and building.
+- `manifest_v2/manifest.json` is maintained for Firefox which has better support for Manifest V2.
+- `manifest_v3/manifest.json` is maintained for future compatibility with browsers that require Manifest V3.

+When making changes to the extension configuration, you should update all three manifest files to keep them in sync.

 ## Features

 - Easily switch between Bash, Sh, Zsh, and Fish shells